profetia/me/src/bin/resume.typ

 #en[Malware Analysis, Linux, eBPF] #zh[恶意代码分析，Linux，eBPF]
 #en[
 - Recreated the Linux sandbox for malware analysis by upgrading the kernel and utilizing new kernel features.
-- Extended dynamic analysis capabilities of the Linux sandbox with customized tracing tools like eBPF and kernel modules.
+- Extended dynamic analysis capabilities of the Linux sandbox using customized probing tools in eBPF and kernel modules.
 - Streamlined the gRPC endpoint for the malware database and rewrote the log parser with PEG.
 ]
 #zh[